 Please visit examination scheduling for more information.

-Please note that the CAP does not support you to change the date of tests or exams.
-Suitable documentation specific to these dates will be required, in accordance with the Assessment Extension policy.
+Please note that the CAP does not support changes to the dates of tests or exams.
+Applications for extension/deferment of a test/exam will require an Assessment Extension application.